joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 and non-decimated data streams.
 This suggests that the non-decimated data may suffer from some statistical flaws that may not have been detected (and thus may not be fully accounted for) by the non-IID entropy estimators.
-This suggests that decimation helps prevent over crediting entropy in the system, and thus there is a technical reason for including the decimation beyond production of a defensible heuristic entropy estimate.
+In this instance, the applied decimation helps prevent over crediting entropy in the system.

 # Authors
 Stephan Mueller <smueller@chronox.de>